Module 3

 Asset Management Plan (AMP)

-Across Canada, First Nations communities and municipalities face challenges in maintaining their assets in a state of good repair so that they can provide safe, reliable services to their community members.
-With limited funding and financial pressures, communities have turned to asset management to ensure their infrastructure investments yield the highest returns possible.
+Across Canada, First Nations communities and municipalities face significant challenges in keeping their assets in good repair to provide safe and reliable services to their members.
+With limited funding and financial pressures, many communities have embraced asset management as a strategy to maximize the returns on their infrastructure investments.

-An Asset Management Plan (AMP) helps a community take stock of its assets, assess their condition and capacity to meet demand, assess and mitigate risks, determine capital and operation and maintenance (O&M) needs, and develop plans to maintain and improve levels of service.
-AMPs are intended to be living documents that evolve continually, with the purpose of informing operating and capital decisions, and supporting long-term financial planning.
-Asset management can be described as: “Doing the right thing, to the right asset, at the right time ... at the right cost!”
+An Asset Management Plan (AMP) enables a community to inventory its assets, evaluate their condition and capacity to meet current and future demands, assess and mitigate risks, determine capital and operations and maintenance (O&M) needs, and create actionable plans to maintain and improve service levels.
+AMPs are dynamic, evolving documents designed to guide both day-to-day operations and long-term financial planning.
+At its core, asset management is about: “Doing the right thing, to the right asset, at the right time... at the right cost!”

 Module 3 Overview